jaescalo/terraform-akamai-examples/5_ModulesSnippets/2_pm_secure_by_default_appsec/README.md

 # Secure by Default Onboard to Akamai

 **Use Case:** Fully onboard a domain to Akamai incluiding the certificate creation (Secure by Default), edge hostname, cp code, property, DNS records and application security.
+Based on [Akamai's Official Examples](https://github.com/akamai/examples-terraform)

 ## Property Manager Provider
 Use for creating new Edge Hostnames, CP Codes and of course new Properties.
 In this particular case the Edge Hostname creation was created as a separate module for illustration purposes only.
 Observe that the Edge Hostname creation needs the enrollment ID from the certificate creation.